 Importance of Training

-Adequately planned and well-executed training program can lead to the following advantages:
+Adequately planned and well-executed training program can lead to the following advantages.

-Training leads to higher productivity and better quality of work
+Higher productivity and better quality of work

 Formal training leads to the enhancement of skills of the employees that enables them to perform their job more efficiently.
 As standard methods are taught to the employees it improves the quality of product and services.